hahmed/deadfire/README.md

 Deadfire.configuration.root_path = Rails.root.join("app/assets").to_s
 ```

-By default all files are processed and the contents cached, so you can re-use the styles across your stylesheets.
-If you prefer
+`Deadfire.configuration.preprocess` - configure exactly which files you want to pre-process, which caches all the utility classes declared
-to preprocess specific mixins;
+so they are available using `@apply` in your stylesheets.

 ```ruby
 # config/initializers/assets.rb
 Deadfire.configuration.preprocess("builds/tailwind.css")
 ```

-To preprocess a file just for the admin path e.g. /admin/users, use the path keyword;
+To preprocess a file for a specific path like admin e.g. /admin/users, use the path keyword;

 ```ruby
 Deadfire.configuration.preprocess("builds/tailwind.css", path: "admin")